 When arriving at the museum, all visitors and their belongings must pass through security screening.
 To expedite the process, listen to our security staff and follow their instructions.
-Visitors are allowed to bring bottled water into the museum, have it in your hand while passing through security and be ready to take a sip.
+Visitors are allowed to bring bottled water into the museum.
+If you do bring a water bottle, have it in your hand while passing through security and be ready to take a sip.

 Review our building policies before your visit to find out which items you can’t bring inside with you.